mahima-manik/firebase-learnings/README.md

 # firebase-learnings
-NodeJS project covering all important Firebase concepts like Auth, storage, firestore, cloud functions
+NodeJS project covering all important Firebase concepts like Auth, storage, firestore, cloud functions.
+I have talked about them in detail here:

 ### How to run